fdch/pddb/README.md

+This repository has been archived in favor of https://github.com/pdpy-org/pddb

+---

 # PDDB - Pure Data Data Base Specification

 `pddb` is a JSON database that parses the Pure Data source code to get data about